HiDefTextiles/HiDefKnits/README.md

 a by StitchMastery.
 Priced at £60, the full version includes hundreds of predefined stitches including 150+ cables, Estonian stitches, brioche, beading and twined stitches.
-They offer a stitch font library (bought seperately).
+They offer a stitch font library (bought separately).
-Not only does StitchMastery include more types of predefined stithes, moreover, the drawbacks from Knit Visualizer are confronted by Stitchmastery, as the software has the ability to detect repeated stitches and automatically annotate them.
+Not only does StitchMastery include more types of predefined stitches, moreover, the drawbacks from Knit Visualizer are confronted by Stitchmastery, as the software has the ability to detect repeated stitches and automatically annotate them.
 Last version, was released 2014, with no new software development announced.
-Reviews on Ravelry and experiend knitters blogs[[7]](#_ftn7) warn prespective users that there is a steep learning curve to use the program, and a manual that is often not sufficient.
+Reviews on Ravelry and experienced knitters blogs[[7]](#_ftn7) warn prospective users that there is a steep learning curve to use the program, and a manual that is often not sufficient.
 However, pattern instructions with for repeats are easily created and charts are nicely formatted.